-- Start the combine.
-Using the reel height control, raise the reel to full height (cylinders fully extended).
-Hold switch on momentarily at the full height position, then drop the reel to its lowest position (cylinders fully retracted).
+- Raise the reel to full height.
+Hold the switch on momentarily at full height, then drop the reel to its lowest position (cylinders fully retracted).
 Complete this cycle at least twice to ensure it is working properly. - ENGAGE THE PARKING BRAKE.
 Engage platform drive switch (see Combine Owner's Manual for instruction) with engine at idle RPM.
 The platform draper, knife and reel should begin to turn.